reema0814/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB-07-v2.md

 ### Task 3: Create the Stream Analytics Job Output

+In this task, you will create a output in the Stream Analytics in the Portal.

 1. To create an output, on the left-side menu under **Job topology**, click **Outputs**.
 On the **Outputs** pane, click **+ Add**, and then click **Blob storage/ADLS Gen2**.

    ![](../media2/lab7img30.png)